oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     4. **MUST** be conformant with Version 1.0 (or higher) of the Language Specification
 2. Base Commands (ACTION and TARGET pairs):
     1. **MUST** implement the following action target pairs where the actions and targets are defined in version 1.0 of the Language specification.
-        1. ‘allow ip_connection’ or  ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification
+        1. ‘allow ip_connection’ in accordance with the normative text provided in section 2.3.1 of this specification.
+The 'allow ip_addr' AND 'allow ip_net' commands MAY be implemented as an alternative to the 'allow ip_connection' command.
-        2. ‘deny ip_connection’ or ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification
+        2. ‘deny ip_connection’ in accordance with the normative text provided in section 2.3.2 of this specification.
+The 'deny ip_addr' AND 'deny ip_net' commands MAY be implemented as an alternative to the 'deny ip_connection' command.
         3. ‘query openc2’ in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification.
 3. Command Arguments:
     1. **MUST** implement the ‘response_requested’ command argument as a valid option for any command: